Is Your Anomaly Detector Ready for Change? Adapting AIOps Solutions to the Real World: Evaluation Methodology

 The \textbf{PCI} method relies on the k-nearest neighbors of one data point to identify if that specific data point is an anomaly.
 The k-nearest neighbors are the closest continuous data points to the targeted data point in the time series.
 After calculating the nearest neighbors, the prediction confidence interval is calculated.
 The current data point is classified as an anomaly if its value is outside of the prediction confidence interval.
-In our study, we used the implementation of PCI from the original paper~\cite{pci}, which is publicly available~\footnote{PCI Open Source Implementation: \url{https://github.com/HPI-Information-Systems/TimeEval-algorithms/tree/main/pci}}.
-For each dataset, the optimal parameters were computed through a grid search from the initial parameters mentioned in the original paper.
+We use the publicly available implementation of PCI\footnote{PCI Open Source Implementation: \url{https://github.com/HPI-Information-Systems/TimeEval-algorithms/tree/main/pci}} from the original paper~\cite{pci}.
+Optimal parameters are computed for each dataset through grid search.

-The \textbf{LSTM-AE} method uses an autoencoder architecture in order to learn the representation of a time series in the time domain.
-If the error between the reconstructed time series and the true time series is higher than a threshold, then an anomaly is detected.
-For LSTM-AE there is no publicly available implementation and, thereby, we implemented the anomaly detector with LSTM-AE based on the architecture presented in~\cite{ubertimeseries}.
-In our implementation, we opted for the scenario in which anomalous samples are removed from the training set \cite{ajointmodelforit}, and interpolation between the closest non-anomalous samples is performed to preserve the continuity of the time series.
-We publicly share the implementation of LSTM-AE in our replication package~\footnote{Replication Package: \url{https://github.com/LorenaPoenaru/anomaly\_detection}}
+The \textbf{LSTM-AE} method uses an autoencoder architecture to learn the representation of a time series in the time domain.
+An anomaly is detected when the error between the reconstructed and true time series is higher than a predefined threshold.
+Due to the lack of publicly available implementations of LSTM-AE, we implement it based on the architecture presented in~\cite{ubertimeseries}.
+We remove anomalous samples from the training set~\cite{ajointmodelforit} and perform interpolation between the closest non-anomalous samples is performed to preserve the continuity of the time series.
+Our implementation is publicly available in our replication package\footnote{Replication Package: \url{https://github.com/LorenaPoenaru/anomaly\_detection}}.